CCN-Support/CCN_Wiki/docs/source/troubleshooting.rst

   1. Make sure that the AV hub box is turned on.
 There should be a light on at the leftmost side of the box and a red/green light flashing from the back.
   2. Make sure that the correct input is selected.
 An orange light should be illuminated on the front of the AV box, to the right of the input you are using.
 Press the corresponding button if not.
   3. Do not plug in multiple inputs.
-There is no need to plug both the HDMI and DisplayPort cables into your laptop, for example, because the input selection button will determine which one is being used anyway.
+There is no need to connect both the HDMI and DisplayPort cables to your laptop, for example, because the input selection button will determine which one is used.
   4. Check that all the cables are plugged into the correct ports.
 See the picture and description above for reference.
   5. Disconnect and reconnect the cables between the AV hub and your laptop.
 Check that all other cables are firmly plugged into their proper, labelled positions (see image above).
   6. If you usually use HDMI, try DisplayPort instead (or vice versa).
 You may need to use an adapter to try the new connection method.